 Money Back Guarantee

 All of our state kits come with a money back guarantee.
-If you buy one and realize it might not be the right fit you (and it happens), just send a message to firstname.lastname@example.org and we’ll be happy to refund your money.
+If you buy one and realize it might not be the right fit you (and it happens), just send us a message and we’ll be happy to refund your money.

 C Corporation vs. S Corporation, A Short Primer: Get a better understanding of how c- and s-corporations are taxed.